Appleseed/learn/docs/portal/admin/security.rst

 * Make sure at least one SSL cert is installed on your site domain
 * Install URL Redirect 2.0 for enforcing SSL redirection
 * Add the below rule to your web.config <system.webserver> node
+* Browse your site domain and test to see if the redirect happens

 .. code-block:: guess